 With its brightly colored 17th- and 18th-century townhouses, Nyhavn is undoubtedly one of Copenhagen’s most iconic landmarks!
 But beyond its postcard-perfect façade, Nyhavn has much more to offer than just a “pretty face”.

 The harbor was constructed by King Christian V in the late 17th century as a gateway from the sea to the old inner city.
-For many years, it served as a commercial port, welcoming ships from around.
+For many years, it served as a commercial port, welcoming ships from around the world.
 Back then, the area was known for its lively atmosphere, pubs, and alehouses filled with sailors.
 While commercial ships have long been replaced by leisure boats, the spirit of old Nyhavn still lingers, offering a glimpse into Copenhagen’s maritime heritage.

 Nyhavn has also been home to many prominent Danish artists and writers, including H.C.
 Andersen, who lived here during several periods of his life.
 His former residences include house numbers 18, 20, and 67.